 Graduates of digital culture have a wide array of career opportunities in new media involving the fields of:

 The digital culture curriculum also prepares students for roles in the development of modern media systems that address complex socio-technical problems, such as:

-Graduates of the digital culture program who are interested in continuing their higher education will be well prepared to apply for admission to the top interdisciplinary new media programs in the nation, including the graduate programs through the School of Arts, Media and Engineering at ASU.
+Graduates of the digital culture program who are interested in continuing their higher education are well prepared to apply for admission to the graduate programs through the School of Arts, Media and Engineering at ASU and other top interdisciplinary new media programs in the nation.

 Digital culture alumni have received job opportunities in:

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: